Bambleweeny57/zxspectrum_issue3b/README.md

 You are free to study, modify, and build from the files provided.

 The original Sinclair ZX Spectrum design remains the intellectual property of its respective rights holders.
-Please credit this repository when redistributing modified versions, and respect the historical significance of the original hardware.
+Please respect the historical significance of the original hardware.

 ---